Jailed HK media tycoon Jimmy Lai faces new sentence over illegal assembly

 "Your Honour, for over 40 years I have strived for democratic reform in China," Lee told the court this week during one of the hearings.
 "This is my unrequited love, the love for my country with such a heavy heart."

-It comes two weeks after authorities froze assets belonging to Lai, including bank accounts and his 71.26% stake in media publisher Next Digital.
+It comes two weeks after authorities froze assets belonging to Lai, including bank accounts and his 71.26% stake in media publisher Next Digital (0282.HK).

 Hong Kong's security chief sent letters to Lai and branches of HSBC and Citibank this month threatening up to seven years in prison for any dealings with the billionaire's accounts in the city, according to documents seen by Reuters.